 You must have an oversight process to monitor information posted to your proprietary Social Media platforms.

-You know the regulations, consumer protection laws and of course your own bank policy, but now you must adopt steps to be taken in how to address risk in a live social environment.
+You know the regulations, consumer protection laws, and of course your own bank policy, but now you must adopt steps to be taken in how to address risk in a live social environment.
 Bouncing every post against your established parameters to ensure compliance is a good best practice to implement.
 But what if a fan comments or posts to your site in a way that violates your policies?
-You will need to determine how you will remediate any non-compliant post made by others.
+You will need to determine how you will remediate any non-compliant posts made by others.

 Archiving posts is a critical component of your plan.
 Those responsible for audit and compliance must ensure that your social platforms are operating in a compliant manner.
 This means they will need documented proof of compliant postings as well as remediation efforts made on the bank’s behalf to resolve any non-compliant issues.

-In the end you will need to report to the powers that be, the effectiveness of your social media program and whether it is achieving its stated objectives (A.K.A. your Governance Structure).
+In the end, you will need to report to the powers that be, the effectiveness of your social media program and whether it is achieving its stated objectives (A.K.A. your Governance Structure).
 Remember archived posts and remediation efforts?
-You will want to be able to provide those in report format as well because whomever will be conducting your inevitable social media audit will likely ask for this!
+You will want to be able to provide those in report format as well because whoever will be conducting your inevitable social media audit will likely ask for this!

 Whether you are just entering the social scene and want to start on the right foot, or you already have an active presence and need to firm up your program, we can help.
 Just download this free Social Media Compliance Assessment and determine exactly where you stand and what your next steps should be.
 If you are looking for an affordable comprehensive, turnkey Social Media Compliance solution, we can help with that too!
 BANK MONITOR addresses and fulfills all of the regulatory requirements we’ve discussed here, and maintains your program using technology to allow you to have a healthy and compliant “social” bank.

 Contact us to learn how you can be audit-ready and maintain a socially compliant infrastructure for only $750.00 per month!